 There is a significant unmet medical need for more effective therapies for patients with TP53 mutant AML and MDS following allo-HCT given that the one year post-transplant relapse-free survival, or RFS, rate is only 30%.
-In the second quarter of 2019, we opened enrollment to our Phase 2 MDS/AML Post-Transplant Trial to evaluate the benefit of APR-246 with azacitidine on RFS in TP53 mutant MDS and AML patients who have received allo-HCT.
-The protocol specifies administration of 3700 mg/d APR-246 as a 6-hour intravenous infusion daily on days 1 through 4, with administration of 35 mg/m/d azacitidine by sub-cutaneous injection or intravenously on days 1 through 5.
+In Q2 2019, we opened enrollment to our Phase 2 MDS/AML Post-Transplant Trial to evaluate the benefit of APR-246 with azacitidine on RFS in TP53 mutant MDS and AML patients who have received allo-HCT.
+The protocol specifies administration of 3700 mg/d APR-246 as a 6-hour intravenous infusion daily on days 1 through 4, with administration of 35 mg/m2/d azacitidine by subcutaneous injection or intravenously on days 1 through 5.
 Patients may receive a maximum of 12 cycles of maintenance therapy in the Phase 2 MDS/AML Post-Transplant Trial.
 Target enrollment in the trial is 31 patients and the primary endpoint is 1-year RFS.
-In addition, we will evaluate the adverse event profile of APR-246 with azacitidine as maintenance treatment post-HCT.
+In addition, we will evaluate the safety and tolerability of APR-246 with azacitidine as maintenance treatment post-HCT.